-Increase the amount of biomass available from forestry and municipal solid waste for generating heat/electricity and liquid/gaseous biofuels to displace the use of fossil energy sources.
-Foster the development of biomass to energy projects where they are compliant with environmental requirements (see Implementation Mechanisms below for examples of projects and actions needed).
+This policy recommendation would increase the amount of biomass available from forestry and municipal solid waste (MSW) for generating heat/electricity and liquid/gaseous biofuels to displace the use of fossil energy sources.
+It would also foster the development of biomass-to-energy projects where they are compliant with environmental requirements (see Implementation Mechanisms, below, for examples of projects and actions needed).